 - 3X points on all other purchases (1.5% to 1.8%)

-If you routinely spend on Hilton purchases and within the 6X categories, you'll receive a generally high return on your spending, which means the card is a worthy use of your swipes if you value Hilton Honors points.
+If you routinely spend on Hilton purchases, you'll receive a generally high return on your spending, which means the card is a worthy use of your swipes if you value Hilton Honors points.

 Related: All the Credit Cards That Earn Hilton Honors Points